TheJambo/ToDoInterviewTest/readme.md

 * Two 404 errors in the console
 * Trimmed items will expand to their original state when editing
 * Rarely on a refresh, the Symbol Ã will appear instead of the X and â will appear instead of the "Check All" button (Font failing to load)
+* When using two tabs, the list is not kept up to date, you need to manually refresh.

 ## Improvement Suggestions
 * Not using HTTPS